nutechsoftware/alarmdecoder-smartthings/README.md

 Description: An indicator to show the panel fire state.
 States: [clear, detected]

+* AD2 Disarm
+Capabilities:  Momentary
+Description: Action **'push'** will send the DISARM Alarm command to the panel
+States: No indication of alarm type

 * AD2 Stay
 Capabilities:  Momentary
 Description: indicator to show the arm Stay state